NodeOS/NodeOS/README.md

 ### Booting process

-All the layers are bootable, leading *barebones* to a raw naked Node.js [REPL](http://nodejs.org/api/repl.html) prompt as PID 1. *initramfs* (and by extension *rootfs*) lead to a Node.js REPL where `/dev` and `/proc` filesystems are mounted.
+All the layers are bootable, leading *barebones* to a raw naked Node.js [REPL](http://nodejs.org/api/repl.html) prompt as PID 1, while *initramfs* (and by extension *rootfs*) exec actual NodeOS code to mount the *usersfs* particion.
 In all the cases, it will be used an initramfs as root filesystem and all the changes will be lost when powered-off.

-If a users partition is being set at boot time, it will be mounted and the system will considerate each one of the folders there as the home folder for a valid user on the system and will execute a `init` file in the root of each of them.
+If a *usersfs* partition is being set at boot time, it will be mounted and the system will considerate each one of its folders as the home folder for a valid user on the system, and will execute a `init` file in the root of each of them.
 If found, `root` user will be the first to be considerated and will have access to all the home directories, but by design it will not be possible to elevate permissions once the system has booted.

 ### Hacking